janeyeon/CDAM-CLIP/README.md

 ## Dependencies

 This repo is built on top of [CLIP](https://github.com/openai/CLIP), [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [SCLIP](https://github.com/wangf3014/SCLIP/blob/main/README.md).
-To run CDAM-CLIP, please install the following packages with your Pytorch environment.
+To run CDAM, please install the following packages with your Pytorch environment.
 We recommend using Pytorch==1.9.x for better compatibility to the following MMSeg version.

 ```
 conda create -n cdamclip python=3.9